continuedev/continue/docs/docs/reference.md

   - `fix`: Prompt for fixing code.
   - `optimize`: Prompt for optimizing code.
   - `fixGrammar`: Prompt for fixing grammar or spelling.
-- `useChromiumForDocsCrawling`: use chromium to crawl docs instead of default lighter-weight tool that can't render sites.
+- `useChromiumForDocsCrawling`: Use chromium to crawl docs instead of default lighter-weight tool that can't render sites.
 Downloads and installs Chromium to `~/.continue/.utils`.

 Example